s5k6/shelltalk/README.md

 ⇒ Do not use the examples as basis for your own projects, but for experiments and to foster your understanding.
 Do read the documentation!

-> There is no originality in the examples.
+> I claim no originality in the examples.
 They are trivial and
 > obvious applications of what everyone can find in the relevant
 > documents.